 Degrees in a Circle

 A full circle has 360 degrees.
 To find the measure of an arc, you calculate the proportion of the circle that the arc represents.
-For example, a quarter circle has an arc of 9090^\circ.
+For example, a quarter circle has an arc of 90 degrees.

-2. For arc problems, think of the arc as a fraction of the circle.
-This will help you set up the correct proportion.
+Tips: Always remember that a full circle is 360 degrees and use this as a reference point.
+For arc problems, think of the arc as a fraction of the circle to help set up the correct proportion.

 Example Problem 1